Watch the video version:

 Yeah.
 As I indicated, it requires a product that can generate more value for the partner than just the margin on the vendor’s product.

-The more value and auxiliary revenue streams a product can generate, the more attractive and the stickier it becomes.
+The more value and ancillary revenue streams a product can generate, the more attractive and the more stickier it becomes.

 So the vendor must understand this value-creating opportunity and present that convincingly to the potential partners.